Counter Current and Co-current Mass Transfer Operations

 In this case, a solute gas together with a carrier gas moves up against the downward flow of liquid.
 The solute gas diffuses through the gas phase to the interface and away from the interface into the extract phase.

-(iii) Liquid-Liquid extraction in a packed column
+(iii) Liquid-liquid extraction in a packed column

 In this case, both streams are liquid.
 The lighter liquid rises through the denser one.
 The solute diffuses from the raffinate phase to the interface and away from the interface into the extract phase.